AdobeDocs/experience-platform.en/help/query-service/best-practices/writing-queries.md

 By reading this document, you have been introduced to some important considerations when writing queries using [!DNL Query Service].
 For more information on how to use the SQL syntax to write your own queries, please read the [SQL syntax documentation](../sql/syntax.md).

-For samples of queries that can be used within Query Service, please read the [Adobe Analytics sample queries](./adobe-analytics.md), [Adobe Target sample queries](./adobe-target.md), or the [ExperienceEvent sample queries](./experience-event-queries.md) guides.
+For more samples of queries that can be used within Query Service, please read the guides on [Adobe Analytics sample queries](./adobe-analytics.md), [Adobe Target sample queries](./adobe-target.md), or [ExperienceEvent sample queries](./experience-event-queries.md).